GoogleContainerTools/kpt-config-sync/docs/design-docs/02-custom-root-reconciler-clusterrole.md

 These are the standard labels applied to other objects managed by the `reconciler-manager` which are associated with a `RootSync` or `RepoSync`.

+When a `RootSync` is deleted, the managed `RoleBindings` and `ClusterRoleBindings` will not be deleted until the reconciler finalizer completes.
+This ensures that the `RootSync` reconciler should have the permissions that it needs to run its finalizer.

 ## User Guide